felipeclarindo/skill-bridge-api-rest-dotnet/README.md

 (More and etc)

 - `GET api` - Get api description.
-- `GET healthchecks` - Get the healthchecks.
+- `GET healthz` - Get the healthchecks.

 ## Steps to run